merlinkv/ZX_Dandanator_MTD/README.md

 * 10-08-2024
    - Version 1.6 updated to 1.7
    - Version 1.5s updated to 1.7s
+   - Users of versions 1.6 and 1.5s:
+     * A bug in the design prevents detection of the Multiply
    - Some bugs fixed on both versions.
 * 09-05-2024
    - Versions 1.5s and 1.6 updated.
 Version 1.5 deleted.